-When the weather is cold, the first thing we want to grab — other than a sweater — is a bowl of hot chili.
+When the weather starts to get chilly, the first thing we want to grab — other than a sweater — is a bowl of hot chili.

 There's really nothing more hearty and comforting than a big bowl of steaming chili topped liberally with cheese, sour cream and more fixings.
-Whether you're vehemently vegan or crazily carnivorous, these chili recipes will always be there to warm your hands and your heart during colder months.
+Whether you're vehemently vegan or crazily carnivorous, these chili recipes will always be there to warm your hands and your heart from this week until spring brings more tepid temperatures.

 It's hard to go wrong with this classic.
 A recipe that doesn't involve any unusual ingredients, it's easy and not overwhelmingly spicy.
 This dish is all we really need when it comes to a truly comforting meal.

 Who doesn't love a good fast-food copycat recipe?
 Take control of dinnertime with this easy, make-ahead chili recipe that's loaded with beef, beans and veggies — just like its Wendy's counterpart.